coding-benjito/dynamod/MODEL_REFERENCE.md

 A further special notation with population segments is `X.attrib`, where attrib is the name of a model attribute.
 It returns the value index of the attribute within this population segment.
 If an attribute 'age' has values: [kid, adult, old], and X is a population segment, X.age can have the values 0, 1 or 2.

+## Variables
+<a name="variables"></a>
+Dynamod has three kinds of variables that can be used in progressions, expressions, formulas and results:

+- **local variables** are valid only inside the progression that defines them.
+Local variables can be written without any prefix (e.g. `my_varname`) or with an explicit prefix `local.my_varname`.
+A local variable without prefix cannot be used in an expression before being defined (i.e. assigned for the first time).
+Prefixed variables have the numeric value 0 before being assigned.
+- **cycle variables** are valid throughout the iteration.
+They are automatically set to 0 when the iteration starts.
+They must begin with the prefix *cycle*, e.g. `cycle.my_variable`.
+If you split iterations into fractions using the `fractions` parameter during model initialization, cycle variables will be reset only once, before the first fraction is calculated.
+- **global variables** are valid throughout the whole model run.
+They are automatically initialized to 0 when the model is run.
+They must begin with the prefix *global*, e.g. `global.my_variable`

+All types of variables can be assigned by `=` or changed by `+=`, `-=`, `*=` and `/=` in the usual way.
 ## Grammar
 <a name="grammar"></a>
 The complete formal grammar for Dynamod models can be found [here](dynamod/parser/Dynamod.g4).